 Mixcloud lunches “Tickets“: a new way for artists to generate income.

-The music service platform announced that form now on they will be able to sell tickets to lives streams and events in their live platform.
-In their official web Mixcloud explained: “Earlier this year we launched live streaming to help DJs and artists broadcast online without the worry of copyright takedowns.
+The music service platform announced that from now on they will be able to sell tickets to lives streams and events on their live platform.
+On their official web Mixcloud explained: “Earlier this year we launched live streaming to help DJs and artists broadcast online without the worry of copyright takedowns.
 Today, we bring you ‘Tickets’ – offering artists a new way to generate income from live streams.”

-Hopefully in the near future everything goes back to the reality and DJs perform in front of thousands and everyone is having fun all together.
+Hopefully, in the near future everything goes back to reality and DJs perform in front of thousands and everyone is having fun altogether.